joey-wang123/joey-wang123.github.io/_pages/about.md

   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
-  more_info: >
+  more_info:
-    <p>Brendan Iribe Center for Computer Science and Engineering</p>
-    <p>8125 Paint Branch Drive</p>
-    <p>College Park, Maryland</p>

 news: false # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

 I'm Zhenyi Wang.
-I am currently an Assistant Professor of Computer Science at the University of Central Florida (UCF), also a member of UCF’s Artificial Intelligence Initiative.
+I am currently an Assistant Professor of Computer Science at the University of Central Florida (UCF), also a member of UCF’s Artificial Intelligence Institute.
 Previously, I was a Postdoctoral Associate at University of Maryland, College Park, working with Prof. Heng Huang.
 I received my PhD from Department of Computer Science and Engineering at University at Buffalo in 2023, working with Prof. Mingchen Gao.

 **Research Summary:**
 My long-term research goal is to develop artificial general intelligence (AGI) that is data-efficient, capable of continual learning and trustworthy.
 Specifically, I have developed algorithms across the following research areas: (1) Biologically and Neuroscience-Inspired Continual Learning.
 (2) AI safety for responsible AGI, focusing on protecting model intellectual property and ensuring appropriate usage through applicability authorization mechanisms.
 (3) Data-efficient learning, including limited labeled data learning and data-free multi-task model merge.